 3. Our Lady of the Beautiful Window

-She is the only part of all the original windows of the cathedral
+She is one of four original windows of the cathedral (crafted in 1180)

 that survived the catastrophic fire of 1194 and of this window only

 the panels depicting the Virgin and Child survived.

 Her beauty and cobalt blue mantle were talked about all over Europe, wherefore some call her the Blue Virgin.The fire must have paled much of her mantle.(*16) She used to be an object of veneration and was invoked by women